Tsunami warnings were issued in Japan on Dec. 8 after a powerful 7.6 magnitude earthquake shook the country’s northeast region.

 A tsunami as high as 3 meters (10 feet) could hit the northeastern coast after the quake, which occurred offshore at around 11:15 p.m. local time, according to the Japan Meteorological Agency (JMA).

-Warnings and instructions to evacuate were given for the prefectures of Hokkaido, Aomori, and Iwate, while a tsunami of 40 cm (just under 16 inches) had been observed at Aomori’s Mutsu Ogawara and Hokkaido’s Urakawa ports before midnight, JMA added.
+Warnings and instructions to evacuate were given for the Japanese prefectures of Hokkaido, Aomori, and Iwate, while a tsunami of 40 centimeters (just less than 16 inches) had been observed at Aomori’s Mutsu Ogawara and Hokkaido’s Urakawa ports before midnight, according to the JMA.